Lebanon freezes UNHCR staff residency applications in row over Syrian refugees

-BEIRUT (Reuters) - Lebanon’s Foreign Minister Gebran Bassil has ordered a freeze on residency applications submitted by staff of United Nations’ refugee agency, accusing it of hindering the return of Syrian refugees by “spreading fear”, his office said on Friday,
+BEIRUT (Reuters) - Lebanon’s Foreign Minister Gebran Bassil has ordered a freeze on residency applications submitted by staff of the United Nations’ refugee agency, accusing it of hindering the return of Syrian refugees by “spreading fear”, his office said on Friday.

 As Syrian forces and their allies retake more territory, Lebanon’s president and other top politicians have increasingly called for refugees to return to “secure areas”.